-^{} Some people will receive multiple interventions i.e. be supported by Changeworks (outreach and or advice) and also referred on to CAB.
-This is why the total number of people reached is 640.
+Our service will Support an additional 160 people to tackle fuel poverty issues including energy and safeguarding advice, with some receiving multiple interventions i.e. be supported by Changeworks (outreach and or advice) and also referred on to CAB.

 4 Why the project is being funded through the VCMA